F3XTeam/RBX-Try-Library/README.md

 # Try
 An asynchronous pcall-wrapper library for controlling the flow of error-prone, interdependent functions.
-[Get a built module on Roblox here](https://www.roblox.com/library/987135020/Try-Library-from-F3X), or [install it thorough the RoStrap plugin.](https://www.roblox.com/library/725884332/RoStrap)
+[Get a built module on Roblox here](https://www.roblox.com/library/987135020/Try-Library-from-F3X), or [install it through the RoStrap plugin.](https://www.roblox.com/library/725884332/RoStrap)

 ## How to use
 Upon requiring the Library, it returns a function called Try: